-A maximum of six semester hours of graduate credit successfully completed in a graduate school of acceptable standing may be accepted toward fulfillment of the course requirements for the MBA degree provided the following conditions are met:
+A maximum of six semester hours of graduate credit successfully completed in a regionally accredited graduate school may be accepted toward fulfillment of the course requirements for the MBA degree provided the following conditions are met:

-- A grade of "B" or better has been earned in the courses for which graduate credit is being sought.

-- The credit has been earned within five years from the time that the student enrolled in the MBA program.

-- The credit to be transferred must be recommended by the MBA Program Director and approved by the Dean.
+- 1. A grade of "B" or better has been earned in the courses for which graduate credit is being sought; - 2.
+The credit has been earned within five years from the time that the student enrolled in the MBA program; and - 3.
+The credit to be transferred must be approved by the MBA Program Director.